AutomotiveAIChallenge/aichallenge2023-racing/documentation/docfx_project/setup/index.md

 * OS: Ubuntu 22.04
 * CPU: Intel Corei7 (8 cores) or higher
-* GPU: NVIDIA Geforce RTX 3060 Mobile (VRAM 6 GB) or higher
+* GPU: NVIDIA Geforce RTX 1050 or higher
 * Memory: 32 GB or more
 * Storage: SSD 30 GB or higher